DevCycleHQ/cli/docs/cleanup.md

   --output=<option>       [default: file] Where the refactored code will be output.
 By default it overwrites the source
                           file.
                           <options: console|file>
-  --type=<option>         (required) The type of the value that will be replacing the variable.
-Valid values include:
+  --type=<option>         The type of the value that will be replacing the variable.
+Valid values include: String,
-                          String, Boolean, Number, JSON
+                          Boolean, Number, JSON
                           <options: String|Boolean|Number|JSON>
-  --value=<value>         (required) Value to use in place of variable.
+  --value=<value>         Value to use in place of variable.
   --var-alias=<value>...
 Aliases to use when identifying variables in your code.
 Should contain a code reference mapped
                           to a DevCycle variable key, eg. "--var-alias "VARIABLES.ENABLE_V1=enable-v1"